ozra/onyx-lang/README.md

     + All types re-openable (aka monkey patchable)
     + Sum-types (union types)
     + Nil is a type - no weak ass C++/Java bullshit piss typing
-    + Polymorphism and function overloading - and when type is known: no cost.
+    + Polymorphism and function overloading - and when type is known: no cost over a straight call (and it might be inlined too).
 The code is very efficient (you can't make it faster yourself in C)
     + Generics and type-vars - because Go is retarded.
 - Almost everything can be changed by coder
     + Most constructs in the language is changeable, just an override away